julzaza/wildwitchherbs/_posts/2025-07-10-top-protective-herbs-witchcraft.md

 12 specific workings + 1 spell to bind a living plant to your threshold

 Structured in sequence.
-Available as a digital guide: PDF, instant download, yours to keep.
+Available as a digital guide (PDF, instant download), yours to keep.
 Price: $5.95

 ---